WC4B/craft-sib-contact-form/README.md

 </form>
 ```

-## craft-sib-contact-form Roadmap
+## sib-contact-form-integration Roadmap

 Some things to do, and ideas for potential features:

 * Option to make terms and conditions check mandatory

-Brought to you by [WillCodeForBeer](https://github.com/WC4B/craft-sib-contact-form)
+Brought to you by [WillCodeForBeer](https://github.com/WC4B/sib-contact-form-integration)